 Many mutual funds are offered in different series or classes, which are identified by a letter.
 This letter tells you about its fee structure and other features.
 There are no set rules about which letter goes with which fee structure, but here are a few general guidelines:

 - Series A – Most investors buy Series A units or shares, which may have one or more sales charge options.
-MERs for this series are higher than Series F. That’s because investment firms that sell you the fund usually receive commissions and trailer fees, which are costs to the fund.
+MERs for this series are higher than Series F. That’s because investment firms that sell you the fund usually receive commissions and trailing commissions, which are costs to the fund.

-- Series F – Series F units or shares tend to be available only through an adviser, often through a fee-based account where you pay a single annual fee for services or through a fee-for-service plan.
-You negotiate and pay your fees directly to the adviser.
-Your fees are based on a percentage of the total assets the adviser manages for you.
-Mutual fund companies don't pay any commission to the adviser since you're already paying a fee.
+- Series F – Series F units or shares tend to be available only through an advisor, often through a fee-based account where you pay a single annual fee for services or through a fee-for-service plan.
+You negotiate and pay your fees directly to the advisor.
+Your fees are based on a percentage of the total assets the advisor manages for you.
+Mutual fund companies don't pay any commission to the advisor since you're already paying a fee.
 This keeps MERs lower than those for Series A units or shares.